sriyash2k/Store-Management-System/README.md

 # Store Management System

-Inventory Management System using JavaFX and MySql
+A project on Inventory Management System using JavaFX and MySql,done during the course CSE2004 Database Management Systems at Vellore Institute of Technology,Vellore.